Last Updated on July 5, 2023 by Maggie McKneely

 Driving in Tuscany: What You Need to Know

 If you’re looking for a little R&R on an overseas trip, a “road trip through Tuscany” sounds like it would do the trick.
 Right this moment, peaceful images of hillsides bathed in Mediterranean sunshine are drifting through your mind, right?
-You can practically hear the convertibles cruising up winding driveways leading to stately Italian villas surrounded by those charmingly bizarre cypress trees.
+You can practically hear the convertibles cruising up winding driveways leading to stately Italian villas surrounded by those bizarrely charming cypress trees.
 What could be better than endless days spent tasting the best that the wine world has to offer?
 At least, that’s what my mom and I imagined when we planned our own getaway.

 After successfully driving through Greece, my mom had no second thoughts about the idea of driving in Tuscany.
 How different could it be?
 Greece and Italy are just across the sea from each other, right?

 Or not.
 Traveling on Italy’s roadways and driving in Tuscany is a very different experience than an American, or Greek, road trip.
 However, driving really is the only way to get the most out of your trip to Tuscany.
 “Tuscany” is the general term for a region that is 8900 square miles; the sparse public transportation simply can’t cut it if you want to visit more than just the area around your hotel.

 Fortunately for you, we survived our week of driving in Tuscany!
 This means that I can share with you the things we learned and wish we had known before our Italian road trip.
 That way, there’s no chance that your Chianti will be paired with stress and terror simply because you didn’t know what to expect.

 Things you need to know about driving in Tuscany